jonreid/OCHandMock/README.md

   caught by unit testing frameworks, the resulting crash renders this vital feature of OCMock useless and impedes test-driven development.

-OCHandMock is an iOS port of a small subset of jMock in its early days, designed to address my problems:
+**OCHandMock** is an iOS port of a small subset of jMock in its early days, designed to address my problems:

 * I guess I still prefer hand-coding my mock objects, using Subclass and Override. jMock's early architecture helps.
-* OCHamcrest is a first-class partner of OCHandMock.
+* [OCHamcrest](https://github.com/jonreid/OCHamcrest) is a first-class partner
+  of OCHandMock.
 Mock methods can record and verify their invocations with just two classes: one that verifies invocation count, and another that verifies arguments using any OCHamcrest-compatible matcher.
 * OCHandMock works around the iOS simulator bug.
-Instead of raising an exception, it signals the test failure directly to your OCUnit-compatible test case object, which can then report it to Xcode.
+Instead of raising exceptions, it signals any failures directly to your OCUnit-compatible test cases, which can report it to Xcode and continue the remaining tests.